HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 How font sizes are defined also affects the readability, as pixels are not as flexible as other units.
-Pixel (px) use is only 65% in desktop or 66% in mobile.
-The use of em has increased to 9% from 6% in 2022. rem was at 6% in 2022 then, and has reduced to 4%.
-There is not a significant increase in the use of em or rem since 2022, even though it often <a hreflang="en" href="https://www.freecodecamp.org/news/css-units-when-to-use-each-one/">gives the user a better experience</a> when they increase or decrease their fonts in their browser settings.
+Pixel (px) use is 65% in desktop and 66% in mobile.
+The use of em has increased to 9% from 6% in 2022. rem was at 6% in 2022, and has reduced to 4% now.
+There is not a significant increase in the use of em or rem since 2022, even though it often <a hreflang="en" href="https://www.freecodecamp.org/news/css-units-when-to-use-each-one/">gives the user a better experience</a> when they increase or decrease their font size in their browser settings.

 ### Language identification